Bhat-Gurunandan/ajeeb-goa/markdown/chapter11.md

 on the Congress, calling the party opportunistic and saying the Goa verdict was a lesson not to encourage factional elements like the UGP.[^8] Joining the chorus was the seniormost and most respectable Congress leader C Rajgopalachari.
-In the periodical ‘Swarajya’ he edited, Rajaji hit out at Pandit Nehru, alleging that he wanted to keep Goa as ‘streedhan’ for New Delhi.
+In the periodical *Swarajya* he edited, Rajaji hit out at Pandit Nehru, alleging that he wanted to keep Goa as ‘streedhan’ for New Delhi.
 Rajaji wanted Pondicherry to merge with Madras and Goa with Maharashtra.[^9]